Do T cells link loss and gain-of-function mechanism in C9orf72 ALS/FTD?

 Hypothesis

 I propose that T cells are the missing piece of the puzzle for the synergistic effects of C9orf72 haploinsufficiency and DPR toxicity.
-I will explore:
+I will explore the following questions:

 Novel Contributions